 There is a boat ramp for non-motorized boats and restrooms are available.

 Location: W Royal Hunte Dr, Cedar City (Just East of the Cedar City Aquatic Center)

-10 - Red Cliffs - Trail head is located at Red Cliffs Campground just 15 miles north of St. George.
-We have not visited this hike, but it is on our list.
+10 – Red Reef – Trail head is located at Red Cliffs Campground just 15 miles north of St. George.
 This is an easy, family friendly hike that is 1.44 miles.
 This trail includes a waterfall, swimming hole, and pictographs.
 The waterfall marks the official end of this hike.
 There are also some additional hike nearby that are fun, including a hike to dinosaur fossils.